theifeoma/Banking-System/README.md

-Banking System that implements an MVC.
+Banking System that implements an MVC architecture.
 Allows the user to create an account, deposit, transfer and withdraw money from the account.